 With the logo and colours nailed down, now came the time to refine the small details such as letter spacing and size, exact logo size relative to text, line weight etc. In addition, how exactly the logo would be used on different kinds of backgrounds and any variations that needed to be made to accommodate.
-I tried different treatments on the ends of the line under the book, but nothing really worked as well or were as balanced as how it was initially so it remained that way.

 When presented with this final decision, the client went with set 1 for the cleanliness of the borderless logo and use of the yellow book, even though it involves more variations to accommodate for its lack of a fill shape.

 And so we arrive at the final set of logos, with its main colour scheme and variations for different use cases, ready to be used on all manner of branding and materials.